Charles Kernaghan: Career

+American Federation of Labor and Congress of Industrial Organizations president John Sweeney said about Kernaghan:

-AFL-CIO president John Sweeney said Kernaghan, "Because of Charlie's crusades ... we're beginning to learn the awful truth about workers around the world who are slaving away their lives in sweatshops, who are denied the right to join or form a union in order to fight back a provide a better life for their families."
+Because of Charlie's crusades ... we're beginning to learn the awful truth about workers around the world who are slaving away their lives in sweatshops, who are denied the right to join or form a union in order to fight back a provide a better life for their families.

-Noam Chomsky said of Kernaghan in The Nation that the anti-sweatshop movement is in some ways, he said, "like the antiapartheid movement, except that in this case it's striking at the core of the relations of exploitation.
+Noam Chomsky said of Kernaghan in The Nation that the anti-sweatshop movement is in some ways:

+like the antiapartheid movement, except that in this case it's striking at the core of the relations of exploitation.
 It's another example of how different constituencies are working together.
-Much of this was initiated by Charlie Kernaghan of the National Labor Committee in New York and other groups within the labor movement."
+Much of this was initiated by Charlie Kernaghan of the National Labor Committee in New York and other groups within the labor movement.

 In May 2006, Kernaghan's organization exposed the plight of thousands of victims of human trafficking in Jordan, working in sweatshops in free trade zones making clothing for export to the United States.
 The New York Times quoted him as saying, "These are the worst conditions I've ever seen."

 Kernaghan has been a frequent guest on Democracy Now!, and his investigations have been published and broadcast by the mainstream media.